xll755/ResumeMASTER/README.md

 ResumeMASTER is a web application that is deployed on Docker containers.
-This means that running the application is as simple as fetching the source code, building the contains, and accessing the application through your browser of choice.
+This means that running the application is as simple as fetching the source code, building the containers, and accessing the application through your browser of choice.

 ### Quick Start Guide